well1791/meditaciones/conflicto-de-autoridades.md

 If you think about someone giving an order multiple times, the longer the authority wait for his order to be fulfilled, the sooner you start to realize that this authority is not effective; to me this example looks like the authority is not giving an order but requesting a favor.

 How do we explain the relationship between authority and disobedience?
 Answer is: We are always obeying an authority whether we like it or not.
 Wenever we disobey an authority is just because there's a higher authority we want to obey, so in the end we actually choose to obey the authority we like the most.
 Now you may think: "Well, in my experience I can decide whether to obey or not orders from the same authority, I don't really have obey all orders from a specific authority, but also I'm not obeying anyone else".
 Fair enough but, the thing is: If you disobey an authority, you're actually obeying someone else, and that "someone else" could be your own authority, or in other words; your own will.
 The moment you think that some rule or command from the current authority doesn't looks good or right, you're judging authority based on your own criteria, and if your criteria is more convincing or appealing, in the end you'll end up obeying to yourself.

-## Obedience implies conviction

-Obedience is the act of fulfilling an order but, even if the meaning fits, the most important thing apart from obedience itself is attitude.
-The importance of attitude over obedience is that, in the end it's attitude what defines our conviction of authority, this means that; we truly believe every single order received from the authority.
-A good attitude means that whenever we are going to fulfill someone else's will we do it because we find pleaure in doing it, we do it because we want to be recognize by the authority, we obey because we are convinced that the authority is absolutely right even if we don't really understand his purpose, etc.

-On the other hand, when there's a bad attitude it's also clear that obedience is forced.
-Forcing someone to do something it's not an effective way to execute authority in the long term because there are a lot of different situations that are impossible to control from the human perspective.
-We could think that the effectiveness of an authority relies on the fact that we behave as expected from the authority even if the authority is not present.

 ## Two different authorities can't coexist.